sassoftware/restaf-uidemos/README.md

 - [Modifiying the application](#modify)
 - [Configuring CAS](#casconfig)

+This is an example of editing SAS Tables in a react application.
+A companion example is [editorapp](https://github.com/sassoftware/restaf-uidemos/tree/editorapp) using HTML and plain old javascript.

+This particular example used [Version 4 material-ui](https://v4.mui.com/) as the component library.
+Feel free to use your prefered component library.

 ## Links

 Please see [this](https://sassoftware.github.io/restaf) for information on **@sassoftware/restaf, @sassoftware/restaflib and @sassoftware/restafedit**.
 These libraries are used in this example.